erikmswan/react-boilerplate/README.md

-# My personal website, v2.
+# My personal React boilerplate
-Nothing yet.
+With Redux, Sass, and Webpack.